Uglypr1nces/Chatify/README.md

 1. **Real-Time Messaging:** Enjoy instant messaging with friends and groups in real-time, making communication efficient and interactive.
 2. **User-Friendly Interface:** Chatify boasts a sleek and intuitive interface, ensuring a seamless user experience for both novice and experienced users.
 3. **Customization Options:** Personalize your chatting experience with customizable themes, emojis, and notification settings, making Chatify truly yours.
-4. **Security and Privacy:** Rest assured knowing that your conversations are secure and private with Chatify's robust encryption protocols.

 ## Installation